Apostolos Doxiadis: Theatre and cinema

-In the early stage of his career, Doxiadis directed in the professional theatre, in Athens, and worked as a translator, translating, among other plays, William Shakespeare's Romeo and Juliet, Hamlet and Midsummer Night's Dream, as well as Eugene O'Neill's Mourning Becomes Electra.

 He has written two plays for the theatre.
-The first was a full-length shadow-puppet play The Tragical History of Jackson Pollock, Abstract Expressionist (1999), in English, of which he also designed and directed the Athens performance.
-In this play, Doxiadis realized some of his views on "epic theatre", in other words a theatre based on storytelling.
+The first was a full-length shadow-puppet play with music and songs, The Tragical History of Jackson Pollock, Abstract Expressionist (1999), in English, of which he also designed and directed the Athens performance.The music is By Dimitris Papadimitriou.
+In this play, Doxiadis realized some of his views on "epic theatre", in other words, a theatre based on storytelling, also influenced by the techniques of Greek shadow theatre Karagiozis, the Japanese puppet theatre Bunraku and other traditional Asian forms.
 His second play, Incompleteness (2005), is an imaginary account of the last seventeen days in the life of the great logician Kurt Gödel, which Gödel spent in a Princeton, New Jersey, hospital, refusing to eat out of fear that he was being poisoned.
-The play was staged in Athens, in 2006, as Dekati Evdomi Nyhta (Seventeenth Night) with the actor Yorgos Kotanidis in the role of Kurt Gödel.
+The play was staged in Athens in 2006 as Dekati Evdomi Nyhta (Seventeenth Night) with the actor Yorgos Kotanidis in the role of Kurt Gödel.

+In the early stages of his career, before focusing full-time on writing, Doxiadis worked in professional theatre in Athens as a director and translator, translating among other plays Shakespeare's Hamlet and Eugene O’Neill’s Mourning Becomes Electra.
+For the Greek National Theatre, he also translated and adapted, in a mixed form of prose and songs, Shakespeare's A Midsummer Night's Dream, with music by Dimitris Papadimitriou.

 Doxiadis has also written and directed two feature-length films, in Greek, Underground Passage (Υπόγεια Διαδρομή, 1983) and Terirem (Τεριρέμ, 1987).
 The latter won the CICAE (International Confederation of Art Cinemas) prize for Best Film in the 1988 Berlin International Film Festival.

 Scholarship

-Doxiadis has a lifelong interest in logic, cognitive psychology and rhetoric, as well as the theoretical study of narrative.
+Doxiadis has an intense interest in logic, cognitive psychology and rhetoric, as well as the theoretical study of narrative.
 In 2007, he organized, with mathematician Barry Mazur, a meeting on the theoretical investigation of the relationship of mathematics and narrative, whose proceedings were published as Circles Disturbed: The Interplay of Mathematics and Narrative (2012).
 Doxiadis has lectured extensively on his theoretical interests.
 Doxiadis' recent work has led him to formulate a theory about the development of deductive proof in classical Greece, which lays emphasis on influences from pre-existing patterns in narrative and, especially, Archaic Age poetry.

+Doxiadis traces the origins of deductive mathematical proof in classical Greece, arguing that rhetorical concepts—particularly forensic rhetoric shaped by narrativity and forms of poetic storytelling—affected both the macrostructure and microstructure of early Greek proofs.

+Public commentary and political engagement

+Military dictatorship period

+In his autobiographical work Amateur revolutionary (Ερασιτέχνης επαναστάτης, 2018), Doxiadis describes in detail his involvement in the resistance to the Greek junta (1967–1974) through his participation in the clandestine anti-dictatorship cell of the student organisation associated with the Communist Party of Greece (Interior).
+In his memoir he adopts a critical perspective on aspects of the Greek Left, including bureaucracy and doctrinaire communist politics.